 The person who makes the final decision in a legal case.

 My cousin is a judge.
-She decides several small cases every week.
+She hears several small cases every week.

 The group of citizens in a criminal trial who decide whether a person is guilty or not guilty of the crime they’re accused of.

 Several English-speaking countries have jury trials, but they can look significantly different in different countries.
 Some English-speaking countries, such as South Africa, have no jury trials.

 The jury took only one hour to find the defendant guilty.

 My firm has ten lawyers on staff, including contract lawyers, a criminal lawyer and a couple of civil law lawyers.